Physical Sciences - Bachelor of Science

 Students are required to complete option courses as well as the Physical Sciences Major and the possible minor.
 All BSc degrees require Breadth Requirements.
 Courses can satisfy both the breadth requirements and requirements for the major(s), minor(s), or options.

 The Physical Sciences Major is 60 to 72 credits with a minimum of 42 senior-level credits.
 Students must complete a minimum of three credits at the 300- or 400-level in each primary discipline and a minimum of 12 credits at the 300- or 400-level across all primary disciplines.
-MATH 114 is a prerequisite for most 200-level PHYS courses.
-Students are advised to take MATH 114 in the first year of their program.

 Bachelor of Science - Physical Sciences Major